-The Planning and Zoning Commission of the City of Weston shall not approve any plat of any subdivision within the city limits of the City of Weston until the area covered by the proposed plat shall have been permanently zoned by the City Council of the City of Weston.
-The Planning and Zoning Commission shall be advised by city staff regarding a proposed annexation, and it may at the same time hold a hearing upon the permanent zoning that is to be given to the area or tract b be annexed, and at the same time consider any plat of any subdivision within the area or tract to be annexed, and make a recommendation on both matters to the City Council so that the City Council may, if it desires, act on the matter of permanent zoning, platting, and annexation at the same time.
+- A. The Planning and Zoning Commission shall not approve any plat of any subdivision within the City Limits until the area covered by the proposed plat shall have been permanently zoned by the City Council of the City of Weston. - B. The Planning and Zoning Commission shall be advised by city staff regarding a proposed annexation, and it may at the same time hold a hearing upon the permanent zoning that is to be given to the area or tract to be annexed, and at the same time consider any plat of any subdivision within the area or tract to be annexed, and make a recommendation on both matters to the City Council so that the City Council may, if it desires, act on the matter of permanent zoning, platting, and annexation at the same time.